 Group Camps

 The Group Camps look like a large version of a Boundary Water Canoe Area (BWCA) campsite.
-The sites hold up to thirty people, and include tent pads, box latrine, picnic table and pedestal fire ring.
+The sites hold up to twenty people, and include tent pads, box latrine, picnic table and pedestal fire ring.

 Drive-up Camping